 The research conducted by Magnus Bång and Jonas Lundberg is in progress.
 Using the system in real-world situations is still in the future.

 “Our AI system has an industry focus, but we’re probably ten years away from being able to use it in real-world situations.
 There are considerable validation processes to deal with.
-The security level in air transport is extremely high and of course we collaborate with the Swedish Civil Aviation Administration.
+The requirements on safety performance in air transport is extremely high and of course we collaborate with LFV.
 At the same time both the EU and the US are very interested in automating parts of the air traffic system.”

 Meet Magnus Nylin, industry-based PhD student at LFV